 This is a physiological state that can result in a decreased rate of breathing, decreased heart rate, and loss of consciousness.

-There's also the possibly of it leading to coma or death, which is as a result of inhibited or suppressed brain activity.
+There’s also the possibly of it leading to coma or death.
+This can result in inhibited or suppressed brain activity.

 I wouldn’t describe any of the above physiological states to be good for normal life, let lone for a scuba diving.

-What worries me when I read things like this is that it may be okay to combine vaping and scuba diving at shallower depths, but what about a deep dive?
+What worries me when I read into vaping and scuba diving, it may be okay to combine vaping and scuba diving at shallower depths, but what about a deep dive?

-There's the worry about the impact on things like nitrogen narcosis or the Narcs.
-But also what about the effect on the build-up of nitrogen and then the release of this on ascent and decompression and the consequential decompression sickness or the bends.
+There’s the worry about the impact on things like nitrogen narcosis or the Narcs.
+But also what about the effect on the build-up of nitrogen.
+But then decompression on an ascent plus the possible consequence of decompression sickness or the bends.

 Hypoglycemia is a condition caused by a very low level of blood sugar (glucose), which is common in people with with diabetes.

-Sugar or glucose is your body's main energy source.
-Hypoglycemia symptoms include things like anxiety, fatigue and an irregular heart rhythm.
-None of which are particularly condusive to scuba diving.
+Sugar or glucose is your body’s main energy source.
+Hypoglycaemia symptoms include things like anxiety, fatigue and an irregular heart rhythm.
+None of which are particularly conducive to scuba diving.